bgoonz/python-gitbook/_BACKUP/interview-prep/interview-resources/150-practice-problems-and-solutions.md

 **132.** Write a Python program to list home directory without absolute path.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-132.php)​

-**133.** Write a Python program to calculate the time runs \(difference between start and current time\) of a program.
+**133.** Write a Python program to calculate the time runs (difference between start and current time) of a program.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-133.php)​

 **134.** Write a Python program to input two integers in a single line.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-134.php)​

 **135.** Write a Python program to print a variable without spaces between values.
-[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) Sample value : x =30 Expected output : Value of x is "30" [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-135.php)​
+[Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) Sample value : x =30 Expected output : Value of x is “30” [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-135.php)​

 **136.** Write a Python program to find files and skip directories of a given directory.
 [Go to the editor](https://www.w3resource.com/python-exercises/python-basic-exercises.php#EDITOR) [Click me to see the sample solution](https://www.w3resource.com/python-exercises/python-basic-exercise-136.php)​